Resistance distance distribution in large sparse random graphs: Subleading corrections and subleading peaks

 \section{Subleading corrections and subleading peaks}

 One can systematically compute the higher order corrections to (\ref{eq:FTcorr1}) within the $1/\kk$ expansion using the language of Feynman diagrams.
-We give a technical demonstration of such computations at first subleading order in the Appendix.
+We give a technical demonstration of such computations at first subleading order in Appendix~\ref{app:sublead}.
 In practice, however, these corrections are numerically insignificant at large $\kk$, while at small $\kk$, as in Fig.~\ref{fig:c86}, they do not improve the agreement with the numerics.
 In fact, they slightly shift the peak to the right away from the excellent match in Fig.~\ref{fig:c86}, without inducing any other significant changes.
 A skeptic might then say that the agreement we observe when the leading order estimate is extended to small values of $\kk$ is coincidental.
 We, however, feel that it must be systematic as it is observed for different small values of $\kk$ and there must be an underlying mathematical reason for it, beyond the scope of our current comprehension.
 Be it as it may, at this stage, we simply report the agreement of the leading order saddle point estimate with the numerical data at low $\kk$ as an empirical fact.

 Figs.~\ref{fig:clarge} and \ref{fig:c86} show that the leading order saddle point estimate does a great job at reproducing the main outline of the resistance distance probability distribution $P(\rho)$.
 Closer examination, however, reveals more detailed features of the empirical probability distributions, in particular, at low values of $\kk$.
-To demonstrate this aspect, we have given in Fig.~\ref{fig:color} a more detailed version of the empirical resistance distance histogram at $\kk=6$ that we have previously displayed in a more coarse-grained version in Fig.~\ref{fig:c6} (we ask the reader to ignore the colors in Fig.~\ref{fig:color} at this point).
+To demonstrate this aspect, we have given in Fig.~\ref{fig:color} a more detailed version of the empirical resistance distance histogram at $\kk=6$ that we have previously displayed in a more coarse-grained presentation in Fig.~\ref{fig:c6}, this time switching to a linear rather than log-linear plot.
+(We ask the reader to ignore the colors in Fig.~\ref{fig:color} at this point.)
 First, there are sharp narrow sub-peaks that decorate the main peak and, in fact, may suggest a lack of smoothness in the true distribution.
 We do not have a theoretical understanding of these sharp peaks and will briefly comment on them further in the conclusions.
 Second, there are `bumps' that are seen on top of the tail of the distribution that extends to higher values of $\rho$.
 In the rest of this section, we aim to improve our understanding of these `bumps.'